netzo/fresh-netzo/templates/statuspage-fresh/src/readme.md

 # statuspage-fresh

-An open-source source template for 'Statuspage'.
+An open-source source template for Netzo.

 ## Configuration